Moussaka

-The best-known version in Europe and the Americas is the Greek variant created in the 1920s by Nikolaos Tselementes.
+The modern Greek variant was created in the 1920s by Nikolaos Tselementes.
 Many versions have a top layer made of milk-based sauce thickened with egg (custard) or flour (béchamel sauce).
 In Greece, the dish is layered and typically served hot.
 Tselementes also proposed a vegan variant for orthodox fast days.
 Romania also has a vegan version that replaces meat with mushrooms or a mix of sautéed onions and rice.